Updated March 4, 2023

 Below is the top 9 difference between C++ vs Objective C

-- C++ is a middle-level language which is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS etc. whereas Objective C is general purpose object-oriented programming language used by Apple in its operating systems and APIs Cocoa etc.
+- C++ is a middle-level language that is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS, etc., whereas Objective C is a general-purpose, object-oriented programming language used by Apple in its operating systems and APIs Cocoa, etc.

-- C++ supports portability which has ANSI (American National Standards Institute) standard which is being supported by the major C++ IDE manufacturers whereas Objective C has different data types, tokens to recognize the identifiers, declarations and assignments and pre-processor to define constants.
+- C++ supports portability which has ANSI (American National Standards Institute) standard, which the major C++ IDE manufacturers are supporting, whereas Objective C has different data types, tokens to recognize the identifiers, declarations and assignments and pre-processor to define constants.

-- C++ supports different operators such as Arithmetic Operators, Logical Operators, Bitwise Operators, Relational Operators, Assignment Operators, and Miscellaneous Operators and Objective C also supports the same operators and pre-processors which are not the part of the compilation process.
+- C++ supports different operators such as Arithmetic Operators, Logical Operators, Bitwise Operators, Relational Operators, Assignment Operators, and Miscellaneous Operators, and Objective C also supports the same operators and pre-processors which are not part of the compilation process.

-- In C++, calling a method will be decided at compile time whereas in Objective C, calling a method will be decided at runtime and also Objective C has special features like adding or replacing methods like on a class which already exists.
+- In C++, calling a method will be decided at compile-time, whereas in Objective C, calling a method will be decided at runtime, and also Objective C has special features like adding or replacing methods like on a class that already exists.

-- In C++, the memory is allocated during a runtime at the heap of the objects whereas Objective C does not support stack-based memory objects and allocating memory in Objective C is very expensive and it plays a key role in writing successful programs for the delivery of efficient applications.
+- In C++, the memory is allocated during runtime at the heap of the objects, whereas Objective C does not support stack-based memory objects and allocating memory in Objective C is very expensive, and it plays a key role in writing successful programs for the delivery of efficient applications.

-- In C++, class objects are declared normally and are similar to that of general object-oriented programming languages whereas Objective C has a composite object feature which has an embedded object inside an object, which means a private cluster object will be embedded into the main object along with some primitive methods.
+- In C++, class objects are declared normally.
+They are similar to that of general object-oriented programming languages.
+In contrast, Objective C has a composite object feature with an embedded object inside an object, which means a private cluster object will be embedded into the main object and some primitive methods.

-- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library whereas Objective C has Fast Enumeration feature where collections are core components of this feature.
+- In C++, the Standard Library contains two parts which are Standard Function Library and Object-Oriented Class Library, whereas Objective C has a Fast Enumeration feature where collections are core components of this feature.

 |Design||It was designed to be object-oriented and procedural||It was designed to be object-oriented along with the Smalltalk messaging feature.|